fetacore/libartificial/README.md

 ## Getting Started

-The library is created with Linux machines in mind (OSX users should just need to change the compilation command from gcc to clang and change the corresponding flags).
+The library is created with Linux machines in mind but OSX users should not have a problem if they have gcc installed.
+I will try to compile the library with Visual Studio and get back to you on how to do it.

 In order to get libartificial you have to do the following (assuming working installation of git)